 Types of Financial Reporting

-The Balance Sheet, or Statement of Financial Position, shows a company’s financial position at a specific date.
-Unlike period based reports, it presents a snapshot as of the final day of the reporting cycle.
-It follows the core accounting equation: Assets equal Liabilities plus Equity.
-The statement must always remain balanced.
+The Balance Sheet shows a company’s financial position at a specific date.
+It follows the equation Assets = Liabilities + Equity and must always remain balanced.

 Benefits of Financial Reporting